NethServer/docs/administrator-manual/en/mail.rst

 The :guilabel:`System > Settings > Smart host` section, configures the outgoing messages to be directed through a special SMTP server, technically named :dfn:`smarthost`.
 A smarthost accepts to relay messages under some restrictions.
 It could check:

-* the client IP address,
+* the client IP address
-* the client SMTP AUTH credentials.
+* the client SMTP AUTH credentials

 Refer also to :ref:`smart-host` for more information.